Defiance (2008 film): Box office

+Defiance made $128,000 during its two weeks of limited release in New York City and Los Angeles.
+It made $10 million during its first weekend of wide release in the United States.

+By the end of its box office run, the film made approximately $52 million worldwide.

 Critical response

-Defiance received mixed reviews from film critics.
-Rotten Tomatoes reported that 59% of critics gave the film a positive review based upon a sample of 189, with an average score of 5.91/10.
-The site's consensus states: "Professionally made but artistically uninspired, Ed Zwick's story of Jews surviving WWII in the Belarus forest lacks the emotional punch of the actual history."
-At Metacritic the film has received an average score of 58/100 based on 34 reviews.

 Critic A. O. Scott of The New York Times called the film "stiff, musclebound".
 He said Zwick "wields his camera with a heavy hand, punctuating nearly every scene with emphatic nods, smiles or grimaces as the occasion requires.
 His pen is, if anything, blunter still, with dialogue that crashes down on the big themes like a blacksmith's hammer".
 Scott also said the film unfairly implied that "if only more of the Jews living in Nazi-occupied Europe had been as tough as the Bielskis, more would have survived".
 The review adds that "in setting out to overturn historical stereotypes of Jewish passivity ...(the film) ends up affirming them."

-Zwick responded: "it is a tribute to honor and luck, and to help other people escape it is an honor.
+Zwick responded: "It is a tribute to honor and luck, and to help other people escape it is an honor.
 But the fact that you don't escape it is not a negative verdict on your honor."

 The New Yorker critic David Denby praised the film, saying: "it makes instant emotional demands, and those who respond to it, as I did, are likely to go all the way and even come out of it feeling slightly stunned."
-Denby praised its performances, which he described as "a kind of realistic fairy tale set in a forest newly enchanted by the sanctified work of staying alive."
+Denby also praised the cast's performances, which he described as "a kind of realistic fairy tale set in a forest newly enchanted by the sanctified work of staying alive."